-We often get asked if a handwritten Statement of Wishes would be sufficient to pass as a valid Will.
+We are often asked if a handwritten Statement of wishes would be sufficient to pass as a valid Will.

 Handwritten Wills, also known as Holographic Wills, are Wills where the person to whom the document relates, writes the Will themselves and signs it, in the same way that you may write a letter confirming your instructions and wishes.

-We often get asked if it is necessary to see a Chartered Legal Executive or Solicitor to prepare a Will, when you could maybe just write one out yourself, however, using this option does not guarantee a valid Will on your death, could cause complex problems during Probate and it could also increase the risk of fraud, error and potential Inheritance Tax which may otherwise have been able to have been avoided.
+Some people ask if it is necessary to see a legal executive or solicitor to prepare a Will, when you could just write one yourself.
+However, using this option does not guarantee a valid Will on your death, it could cause complex problems during Probate and it could also increase the risk of fraud, error and potential Inheritance Tax liabilities which may otherwise have been able to have been avoided.

 It is important to seek professional advice from a qualified legal professional when making a Will to avoid complications and expenses after your death.s